 A frequent question we receive from our clients is, "How much should I water my lawn and when?"
 To be able to maintain a lush, healthy green lawn it is important to know how much water is enough and what time of day is best.
 Too little water and the grass will shrivel up and die; too much water and it’ll become over-saturated and die.

-Virginia Green Lawn Recommendations
+American Green Lawn Recommendations

 What time of day to water your lawn?